 We suggest you look more carefully into the Rule with the aid of wonderful books of introduction such as:

-Unit 3.
-Lectio Divina—prayer and contemplation.
+3. Read and study about Lectio Divina—prayer and contemplation.

 The Cistercian life is devoted to prayer and meditation, to closely and slowly reading and digesting a sacred text (as a cow chewing cud, one might offer!)
 There are some good books about this slow reading, called lectio divina, which is the work of monks for notable portions of each day.
 You might try: